strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 #notes-app-gateway

-This tutorial is a continuation of the `notes-app-plain` app from [part 1 of the tutorial](../notes-app-plain).
+This tutorial continues from where we left off in the  [`notes-app-plain` tutorial](../notes-app-plain).

 - [Overview](#overview)